Companies House is the government body that administers company information in the UK.

-When a limited company incorporates (comes into existence as a legal body) or dissolves (ceases to legally exist), it is Companies House which is responsible for giving the accepting the formation and maintaining ongoing records for each of the estimated 1.8 million companies on the register.
+When a limited company incorporates (comes into existence as a legal body) or dissolves (ceases to legally exist), it is Companies House which is responsible for accepting the formation and maintaining ongoing records for each of the estimated 5 million companies on the register (2023 data).

 It’s also the body responsible for making this information and more (such as Confirmation Statements and annual accounts, registered office addresses and charges) available to the general public, who can access it online.

-Companies House also keeps a record of various specific pieces of information, including lists of disqualified directors.
-It also operates an online system which allows you to send in your company information at a low cost.
+Companies House also records various specific data, including lists of disqualified directors.
+It operates an online system (WebFiling) that allows you to submit forms directly to the registry.

-How do limited company owners interact with it?
+How do limited company owners interact with Companies House?

 During your time as a company director, there are many occasions on which you (or the company representative to whom jobs are delegated) will need to interact with Companies House.

-The first of these interactions happen when you first set up a company.
+The first of these interactions occurs when you set up a company.

-A significant event that will also require interaction with Companies House is when you (or more likely, your accountant) files your annual accounts.
+A significant event that will also require interaction with Companies House is when you file your annual accounts.

-As well as to Companies House, limited companies must send their accounts to anyone who is a member of the company, as well as all people who are entitled to receive a notification of general meetings and each person who holds the company’s debentures.
+Limited companies must send their accounts to anyone who is a member, all people entitled to receive notifications of general meetings, and each person who holds the company’s debentures, as well as to Companies House.

-There are also a number of specific events that happen periodically which often require a report to Companies House.
+There are also several specific events that happen periodically which often require a report to Companies House.

-For example, if you change some of the officers who help run your company you’ll need to fill out a form to let Companies House know.
-The events included on the list include the appointment of a new director or corporate director, the appointment of a secretary or corporate secretary, a change in any of their details or a termination of their appointments.
+For example, if you change some of the officers who help run your company you’ll need to fill out a form to inform Companies House.
+The events on the list include the appointment of a new director or corporate director, the appointment of a secretary or corporate secretary, a change in any of their details or a termination of their appointments.

-In some circumstances, you’re also required to let Companies House know if you’re changing the name of your company.
-You also must tell Companies House if you’re changing the address of your registered office: bear in mind that the change won’t swing into effect until you make Companies House aware.
+In some circumstances, you are also required to let Companies House know if you are changing your company’s name or the address of your registered office.
+Bear in mind that the change won’t take effect until you make Companies House aware.

 There are also other scenarios in which you’d be required to inform Companies House of a change in circumstance.
-If in doubt, you should contact Companies House directly or consult their site.
+If in doubt, contact Companies House directly or browse their site.

 What happens if you don’t follow the rules?

-If a company is operating but fails to provide company information accurately and on time, the officers of the company in question could face prosecution.
+If a company is operating but fails to provide company information accurately and on time, its officers could face prosecution.

-Remember, the company’s officers are legally responsible for completing these tasks, so they could face prosecution in their personal capacities if they don’t.
+Remember, the company’s officers are legally responsible for completing these tasks, and if they don’t, they could face prosecution in their personal capacities.

-What this means is that all limited companies should have a strong and competent accounts team in place who can plan the submission of documents and avoid the problems that could arise in the event of late submissions or no submissions at all.
+This means that all limited companies should have a strong and competent accounts team in place who can plan the submission of documents and avoid problems that could arise in the event of late or no submissions.

 Tax-efficient protection for directors